emaanriaz/ECS150-proj2/REPORT.md

 4. Yield: The last thread must make way for the next thread and placed in the ready queue, so we used a same function as self to get the former and put it in its place.
-Initially we decided to simply yield to the next thread in the ready queue (the most intuitive decision), but when scehduling issues appeared, we decided to write a dedicated scheduler function (described in a section further down the report).
+Initially we decided to simply yield to the next thread in the ready queue (the most intuitive decision), but when scheduling issues appeared, we decided to write a dedicated scheduler function (described in a section further down the report).

 5. Self: By far the simplest function in a long and extremely challenging program, it simply